MEPs Vote Down Key Part Of EU Climate Plan - UrduPoint

 At the time the plan came to a vote, it stipulated that companies would have to pay for the CO2 emissions of their buildings and vehicles by 2030.

+An amendment pushed by the conservative party the EPP would extend a system of free quotas to businesses to 2034, delaying the full start of the import tax.

-It also provided for a 63 percent reduction in emissions from sectors subject to the European carbon market by 2030 compared to 2005.
+The legislation also provided for a 63-percent reduction in emissions from sectors subject to the European carbon market by 2030 compared to 2005.